Tufin/orca-operator/README.md

 # Deploying on RH OpenShift
-In order to deploy in OpenShift we need to add `SecurityContextConstraints` to 'the operator, kite & conntrack' service accounts as follows:
+In order to deploy in OpenShift we need to add `SecurityContextConstraints` to 'the operator, kite & monitor' service accounts as follows:

 ```
 # for kite